 Our Research

 - Complexity.
-Advances in manufacturing technology have unlocked significant design complexity, directly resulting in dramatic improvements in functional capabilities.
-Yet, this potential is often constrained by the limits of human-led design.
-The gap between what we can build and what we can design highlights a fundamental challenge in modern engineering.
-Our work confronts this challenge by exploring the question: How can AI unlock design complexities that are fundamentally inaccessible to traditional methods?
+Advances in manufacturing have unlocked immense design complexity, leading to dramatic improvements in functional capabilities.
+Yet, a gap persists between what we can build and what we can design, preventing the full exploitation of these modern capabilities.
+This raises a critical question: How can AI unlock design complexities that are fundamentally inaccessible to traditional methods?

 - Trustworthiness.
-For AI-generated designs to be adopted in critical, high-stakes applications, engineers must be able to trust them.
-Many powerful AI models operate as “black boxes,” providing solutions without clear explanations or uncertainty quantification.
-This lack of transparency creates a significant barrier to adoption.
-Our research aims to answer the question: How can we develop AI-driven design methodologies that engineers can trust?
+Trust is essential for adopting AI-generated designs in safety-critical applications.
+This is blocked by “black box” AI models that provide solutions without clear explanations or confidence assessments.
+Our research aims to answer: How can we develop AI-driven design methodologies that engineers can trust?

-- Insights.
-The ultimate promise of AI in design is not just to create better products, but to make us better designers.
-We aim to develop methods that can decode the complex patterns learned by AI into human-understandable knowledge, such as new design rules or unknown structure-property relationships.
-This goal drives our research to answer a fundamental question: How can AI generate new knowledge that expands human understanding and guides design?
+- Discoverability.
+We believe the promise of AI in design is not just better final products, but making us better designers.
+We aim to develop methods that decode the complex patterns in data or AI models into human-understandable knowledge (e.g., new design rules or unknown structure-property relationships).
+This drives a fundamental question: How can AI discover new knowledge that expands human understanding and guides design innovation?

 Guided by these fundamental questions, we develop computational methodologies for design ideation, generative design, and design for X (“X” can represent manufacturing, sustainability, reliability, and beyond) across diverse engineering domains.